mlarios7512/Custom-Pomodoro/README.md

 ### Future features
 * Likely
-    * Choice of black, gray, or white text (paired with each of the 3 timer state colors) for the timer page.
     * Quick selection of previously used times (for each type of timer).
 * Considered
     * Option to select local audio file (for use as sound on timer expiration).